 Good old Mother Nature certainly gives us a diverse range of subjects to photograph and none could be more fascinating or unpredictable than that of lightning storms, but when lightning strikes, you should no doubt be aware of the risks and possible dangers involved.

 That being considered, it is an advantage if you can be under a shelter of some sort, especially at night in case of a sudden downpour or even being struck yourself.
 Although your vantage point should allow you to have a good wide view in the direction of the sky you will be photographing.

-Your equipment should include a good sturdy tripod, remote or cable shutter release, and your camera should have the ability to be manually operated on shutter priority or the “B“ (Bulb) setting, as you will be working on times of up to thirty seconds and more.
-It’s no use attempting to press the shutter button after the lightning has struck as it all happens so quickly, your chances of catching it will be next to none.
+Your equipment should include a good sturdy tripod, remote shutter release, and your camera should have the ability to be manually operated on shutter priority or the “B“ (Bulb) setting, as you will be working on times of up to thirty seconds and more.
+It’s no use attempting to press the shutter button after the lightning has struck, as it all happens so quickly and your chances of catching it will be next to none.

-You could say that photographing lightning strikes was not un-akin to fireworks photography, only I’d say that fireworks are probably more predictable.
-And like fireworks, by keeping the shutter open for long periods you can catch several strikes on the one frame.
+You could say that photographing lightning strikes, is not un-akin to fireworks photography, only I’d say that fireworks are probably more predictable.
+And like fireworks, by keeping the shutter open for long periods you can catch several strikes on the same frame.